-Greater Mount Zicn has begun construction of a new sanctuary a few miles to the east of its site on Pennsylvania Avenue and wishes to terminate a restrictive covenant on 1801, 1803 and 1805 Pennsylvania Avenue.
-The covenant was a condition of rezoning the property from SF-3 to GO in the 1880s, when the Church had plans to expand its sanctuary there.
-It limits use of the land to raligious assembly and gives property owners within 1000' the right to sue to enforce this restriction.
+Greater Mount Zicn has begun construction of a new sanctuary a few miles to the east of its site on Pennsyhania Avenue and wishes to terminate a restrictive covenant on 1801, 1803 and 1805 Pennsyhania Avenue.
+The covenant was a condition of rezoning the property from SF-3 to GO in the 1980s, when the Church had plans to expand its sanctuary there.
+It limits use of the land to religious assembly and gives property owners within 1000' the right to sue to

 Unrestricted GO zoning on these tracts would allows several uses that are incompatible with the surrounding single-family, multifamily and public school use.
-The Kealing Neighborhood single-family, multifamily and Association and the Central East Austin neighborhood plant contact team have worked with Greater Mount Zion to Identify a compromise solution for these tracks that will afford area residents protection as the restrictive covenant is lifted, the Church transitions to its new home and the property on Pennsylvania
+The Kealing Neighborhood Association and the Contral East Austin neighborhood plant contact team have contact team have

+Central East Austin neighborhood plan/ contact team have worked with Greater Mount Zion to identify a compromise solution for these tracks that will afford area residents protection as the restrictive covenant is lifted, the Church transitions to its new home and the property on Pennsylvania Avenue is sold and